vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 of the Castra, 315.

-aikavartanna (probably cor- responding to eka and urt), in Mitanni, 617. aikadacina, animal offering,
+aikavartanna (probably corresponding to eka and urt), in Mitanni, 617. aikadacina, animal offering,

 333, 334.